merchise/xotl.tools/docs/source/history/_changes-2.1.11.rst

   the base property if available.

-- Comparing quantities of different dimensions (`xotl.tools.dim`:mod:) no longer raises a TypeError, but we'll return NotImplemented.
+- Comparing quantities of different dimensions (`xotl.tools.dim`:mod:) no longer raises a TypeError, but returns NotImplemented.

   For ``==`` this means that Python will return False.
 For other comparison operators (``<``, ``<=``, etc.), if Python cannot reverse the operation, it